AkeneoLabs/akeneolabs.com/docs/README.md

 </div>

 ::: warning NOTE
 This is a beta documentation, you will find some grammar errors and so on.
-If you find something wrong, email me: [roman.martinez.daniel@gmail.com](roman.martinez.daniel@gmail.com)
+If you find something wrong, email me: [roman.martinez.daniel@gmail.com](roman.martinez.daniel@gmail.com) or just make a pull request.

 The official documentation can be found in [https://docs.akeneo.com/latest/index.html](https://docs.akeneo.com/latest/index.html)
 :::